LawrenceEsswood/VerseCompiler/README.md

 Aliases: `Not`

-Will perform not Eggsand return the result.
+Will perform not Eggs and return the result.
 Logic if bools, bitwise if ints.

 `First List`